AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 Searches for servers by specifying the server names.

-Each query can contain a maximum of 15 results.
+Each query can return a maximum of 15 results.

 ### HTTP request